Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/alignment-and-description.md

 Chaotic good is the best alignment you can be because it combines a good heart with a free spirit.

+### Lawful Neutral, "Judge"
-**Lawful Neutral, "Judge":** A lawful neutral character acts as law, tradition, or a personal code directs her.
+A lawful neutral character acts as law, tradition, or a personal code directs her.
 Order and organization are paramount to her.
 She may believe in personal order and live by a code or standard, or she may believe in order for all and favor a strong,